danjohnson95/devflow/README.md

 # Devflow

-Devflow is a desktop client supported on macOS, Windows and Linux.
+Devflow is a desktop client for BitBucket, joining Issue tracking and Git collaboration into one easy process.
+Supported on macOS, Windows and Linux, build using Electron.

 ![Screenshot](/devflow-mockup.jpg)